 Highlands Elementary School ranks among the top 20% of public schools in Delaware for:

-The teacher population of 28 teachers has grown by 16% over five school years.
+The teacher population of 23 teachers has declined by 11% over five school years.

 Total Classroom Teachers

 Highlands Elementary School is ranked within the bottom 50% of all 196 schools in Delaware (based off of combined math and reading proficiency testing data) for the 2020-21 school year.